 There are generally three options that you can opt for when choosing your payment method on your quotation: Direct Debit; Cash or Cheque; and Pay as You Go.
 Each has their benefits; however, we recommend that the majority of our customers opt for direct debit.
 Not only is direct debit much more customer-convenient, but most companies will actually offer discounts for those who pay using this method.
 For example, E·ON offer a £35 a year saving on your electricity standing charge if you chose to pay with direct debit.

 The two principal tariff types offered by energy utilities are fixed and variable.
 Each relate to the unit rate per kWh.
-This means that you are going to pay a fixed or variable rate for your electricity.
-Variable tariffs will adjust according to the wholesale price of electricity; this means your bill may get cheaper or more expensive; whereas, if you’re on a fixed tariff, despite often having a slightly higher unit rate than the then-present variable tariff, it will not change for your contracted tariff duration, leaving you safe in the knowledge that your bill is not going to soar at any given moment.
+This means that you are going to pay a fixed rate or variable rate for your electricity.
+Variable tariffs will adjust according to the wholesale price of electricity; this means your bill may get cheaper but it's more likely to get more expensive over time; whereas, if you’re on a fixed tariff, despite often having a slightly higher unit rate than the then-present variable tariff, it will not change for your contracted tariff duration, leaving you safe in the knowledge that your bill is not going to soar at any given moment.

-The unit rate refers to how much each kWh* of electricity will cost you.
-This will fluctuate in a utility’s variable tariff; however, remains at a fixed rate if the customer has opted for a fixed tariff.
+The unit rate refers to how much each kWh of electricity will cost you.
+This is by far the biggest part of This will fluctuate with an electric company variable tariff; however, remains at a fixed rate if the customer has opted for a fixed tariff.

-*kWh = Kilowatt Hour.
+kWh = Kilowatt Hour.
 Simply put, it is a unit of measurement for energy.
-It is what energy companies use to convey a customer’s gas and electricity usage.
+It is what an electricity provider uses to convey a customer’s gas and electricity usage.
 It is, however, rather difficult to transfer this into daily activities; it basically means that if you left a 1000W appliance on, it would take one hour to use one kWh unit.
 In a real life scenario for example, 1 kWh has the ability to power a 42” plasma TV for around 3 hours.